TuentyFaiv/Rick-and-Morty/README.md

 # Rick-and-Morty
 A simple project using the rick and morty api.

-This project was made with React and Sass as CSS preprocesor.
+This project was made with React, GraphQL and Sass as CSS preprocesor.

 Link: [https://rick-and-morty.tuentyfaiv.vercel.app/](https://rick-and-morty.tuentyfaiv.vercel.app/)